Policy

 Digital preservation policies

-Conrado Journal adheres to the preservation and computer security policies established for the University of Cienfuegos "Carlos Rafael Rodríguez" (UCf), described in the Computer Security Plan.
+Furthermore, Conrado Journal adheres to the preservation and computer security policies established for the University of Cienfuegos 'Carlos Rafael Rodríguez' (UCf), as described in the Computer Security Plan.

-The journal uses its own file preservation system supported by the Open Journal System platform service provider system on the servers of the University of Cienfuegos UCf (UCf network).
-In turn, the UCf servers have their own preservation mechanism for archives based on their own policies and procedures.
+The journal uses its own file preservation system, supported by the service provider of the Open Journal System platform on the servers of the University of Cienfuegos (UCf network).
+In turn, UCf servers have their own file preservation mechanism based on their own policies and procedures.

-The policies implemented by the UCf Network involve the daily backup of all its servers, including Editorial Universo Sur and the platforms of all its magazines containing Conrado Journal.
-The daily backups are discontinued after one month, preserving a copy, which is kept for one calendar year.
+The policies implemented by the UCf Network involve daily backups of all its servers, including Editorial Universo Sur and the platforms of all its journals, including Conrado Journal.
+Daily security backups are maintained for one month, with one copy preserved and kept for one calendar year.

-Once the articles are made public, they will be deposited in the University's institutional repository, which is attached to the Learning and Research Resources Center (CRAI).
-The Editorial Universo Sur, publisher of the Journal, is part of the CRAI, thus extending the conditions for the preservation of the articles.
-(The installation and configuration of D-Space, as an institutional repository, is currently under development).
+Once articles are published, they will be deposited in the University's institutional repository, which is attached to the Center for Learning and Research Resources (CRAI).
+Editorial Universo Sur, the publishing entity of the journal, is part of the CRAI, thereby expanding the conditions for article preservation.
+(The installation and configuration of D-Space as an institutional repository is currently underway.)

 Policy on the application of publication charges